jose-hirmas/fabchallenge4/README.md

 ![](images/workshop2.jpg)
 ![](images/workshop3.jpg)

-Honest Design
+## Honest Design

+The machine learning prototyping experience has make me aware about how challenging is to involve identities into a binary language.
+Each people´s identity is unique and the classification of emotions, skills, atittudes, ethnicity, is just a way of simplifying but sometimes is to superficial and generalized.

+The workshop experience and the interviews to different people around the world has been nurishing my research project in a meaninful way.
+Just to hear stories, understand backgrounds and try to empathize, is a first great step for developing solutions that can generate powerful and positive social impacts.

-Future Development
+## Future Development

 As the interviews are getting done, I am getting fascinated by the stories, different people, and culture, so the next step is to prepare a mini documentary that can show “the stories behind brewing”.

-Long Term Dissemination Plan: It means how will you raise awareness of your project amongst the target group.
+## Long Term Dissemination Plan:

+It means how will you raise awareness of your project amongst the target group.
 The dissemination plan might answer questions such as: who is your project for, how is it funded, is there a license you chose or something else to protect intellectual properties of your project, is there a business plan, how would you fund scaling up, etc.